fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.6.1 =

+* Security: A [Cross-Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29) vulnerability existed in version 0.9.1 of Inline Google Spreadsheet Viewer that could result in denial of service if an attacker sent specially-crafted HTTP `GET` requests to the site.
+This patch addresses the issue by adding a [synchronizer token](https://www.owasp.org/index.php/CSRF_Prevention_Cheat_Sheet#General_Recommendation:_Synchronizer_Token_Pattern) to verify that requests originated from the plugin itself.
+Only version 0.9.6 is known vulnerable, but all users are encouraged to update.

 = Version 0.9.6 =